| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 ==> 5%7 + 2%3 29%21 ==> 3%8 - 1%3 1%24 ==> pow (11%10) 3 1331%1000 ==> pow 3 (-3) 1%27 ==> num_den _ (1,27) ==> rational _ 1%27 |

-is a subtype of Real
+Since Rational is a subtype of Real, operations on complex

 numbers with rational components also work as expected: